Gianni89/survivalshooter/README.md

 ##Setting Up

 In this repo you will find the [Survival Shooter folder](SurvivalShooter) which contains a zip file with the game executable.
-To run the game you will need to [**download the repo as a zip**](https://github.com/Gianni89/survivalshooter/archive/master.zip), navigate to the Surivival Shooter folder and unzip the Survival Shooter Game zip file, which contains the game files and executable.
+To run the game you will need to [**download the repo as a zip**](https://github.com/Gianni89/survivalshooter/archive/master.zip), navigate to the Survival Shooter folder and unzip the Survival Shooter Game zip file, which contains the game files and executable.

 ##Introduction

 For this project I decided to use one of the Unity tutorials as the base, and picked the [survival shooter tutorial](https://www.assetstore.unity3d.com/en/#!/content/40756).
-I completed the tutorial building the project from scratch to refresh using certain concepts and started adding my own contributions from there.
+I completed the tutorial building the project from scratch to refresh my use of certain concepts and started adding my own contributions from there.

 The tutorial ends with player character able to run around and shoot, with three types of enemies spawning repeatedly into the game.